 Ishaaq and Amaan were Waseem’s pillars of strength in the months following Aasia’s death.

 Her passing struck a chord with Ishaaq who was unmarried at the time.
 He was 30 and had felt every bit as old.
 A wife was what he needed.
-A sister in law, an aunty, a daughter in law; that was what his family needed.
+A sister in law, an aunt, a daughter in law; that was what his family needed.
 Someone who was fiercely strong yet loving at the same time.
-Someone who was independent yet who could help keep his family afloat, as they navigated through the hard time in their lives.
+Someone who was independent yet who could help keep his family afloat, as they navigated through a hard time in their lives.
 And by some stroke of luck, he found that woman in Sarah, who eventually turned into Aunty Sarah for Hasana.

 Ishaaq and Sarah doted on their niece as any uncle and aunty would.
 They spent five years living in Durban together, spending weekends and holidays with the Ahmeds, giving all the love and support they had.
 But when Ishaaq was offered a job in the Netherlands, Waseem put his foot down.

 “You can’t say no. You just can’t.
-Its too good an offer.”
+It’s too good an offer.”